MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

   This task is based on WinRM, which imposes several limitations.

-* You no longer need any "copy files" tasks because all execution is now local to the automation agent, and task phases download the artifacts to the target machines automatically.
+* You no longer need any "copy files" tasks because all execution is now local to the automation agent, and task jobs download the artifacts to the target machines automatically.
   There is no requirement to copy test assemblies and their dependencies when running tests remotely using the **Run Functional Tests** task.

-### How test tasks run in phases
+### How test tasks run in jobs

 You can add [different types of phases](../../pipelines/process/phases.md) to a release pipeline.
-The properties of these phases include settings for **Parallelism**.
+The properties of these jobs include settings for **Parallelism**.

 ![Selecting a mode to run tasks on multiple agents in parallel](_img/test-with-unified-agent-and-phases/agent-phase-settings.png)